 - infection of the bones of the skulls

-- occupational hearing loss
+- occupational hearing loss (caused by your job)

 While X-rays use radiation, none of it remains in your body when the test is done.
 Doctors argue that the benefits of the test outweigh any risk from exposure to the minimal amount of radiation produced.